owensf/embedded_optimizer/README.md

 # What does this actually do?

 Like I said, the scope changed a lot as I realized how long running all this computationally-intensive stuff became.
 Over time, the scope narrowed to this: I took all 13 of the final four picks made in my bracket pool in 2023.
-Then, I calculated which one had the highest probability of winning (assuming you take fivethirtyeight win probabilities at face value)
+Then, I calculated which one had the highest probability of winning (assuming you take fivethirtyeight win probabilities at face value).
+Even this limited scope takes several hours to calculate.
+I have to create a lot of test scenarios, and each one needs a bunch of calulations, because the list of ties changes every time.

 The meat of it is in f4s.h and find_best_f4.c